12 Mar My Last Camping Trip

 “I can only carry one person.
 We’ll get you help as fast as we can.”

 “But, what if whatever made Tony disappear…” Looking back on Eric, I find it hard to fault him now.
 He was just a kid.
 He’d made a mistake, meaning only a little if any harm.
 The a smaller amount of harm that we’d all inflicted on Tony time and again.
-Then he’d seen all his life, all his accomplishments, his future, all about to be tarnished because of what he’d accidentally done to someone we all mostly thought of as dirt.
+Then he’d seen all his life, all his accomplishments, his future, all about to be tarnished because of what he’d accidentally done to someone we all mostly thought of like dirt.
 He overreacted like probably many of us would back when we had little life experience and perspective of a guy in his lower teens.
 But at the time, I just glared at him for a second as he lay twisted and helpless on the ground, reaching up to me.

 “Maybe you deserve it,” I told him.
 I turned my back on him and began carrying Sam out of the park.